barnavo05/Devops-project/README.md

 ## Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## Contact
+If you have questions or problems, don't hesitate to contact us via the social media listed on [our profile page.](https://github.com/rizalfahlevi8)